vele616/monorepo/packages/jobboard/website/content/jobs/sr-software-engineer-backend-node-js-astronomer-SggYr.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/astronomer"
 companyWebsite: "http://www.astronomer.io/"
-summary: "If you have 5+ years of professional experience and at least 3+ years in-depth experience with Node, Astronomer has a job opening for a sr. software engineer"
+summary: "If you have 5+ years of professional experience and at least 3+ years in-depth experience with Node, Astronomer has a job opening for a Sr. Backend Software Engineer"
 summaryBackup: "Astronomer is looking for a sr. software engineer that has experience in: #reactjs, #kubernetes, #git."
 featured: 20
 ---